 - Open the Settings dialog box.

 On the Compiler page, under Build, Execution, Deployment,

 - In the Resource patterns field, update the regular expression

-that describes extensions of the files to be recognized as resources.
+that describes the extensions of the files to be recognized as resources.

 Separate individual patterns with semicolons (

 ;).
 Refer to the list of wildcard characters, and examples.